npalomin/sind/training.md

 ### 5.3 Fire insurance maps and plans (Goad Maps)

-Particularly for the cases of railway arches extra detailed maps have been collected and organized for each sheet on this [shared folder](https://drive.google.com/open?id=1NpLTIFDm-01-b23cn8cxboj_hhbwYasF).
-This maps provide higher-resolution description that can help outline a more precise shape of the units underneath the railway arches.
+Particularly for the cases of railway arches additional detailed maps have been collected and organized for each sheet on this [shared folder](https://drive.google.com/open?id=1NpLTIFDm-01-b23cn8cxboj_hhbwYasF).
+These maps provide a higher-resolution description that can help outline a more precise shape of the units underneath the railway arches.

 <img src="https://npalomin.github.io/sind/timg/goad.png" width="700">